On this pageTap to expand

 While you can get a gimbal to further help stabilize the image during handheld photography, we say there’s no trade-off, always go for a camera that incorporates digital image stabilization.

-Best DSLR For Filmmaking – Conclusion
+Best DSLR for Filmmaking – Conclusion

 So that’s all for our comprehensive guide on the best DSLR cameras for your filmmaking needs.